top of page

 POLICY

-This document is the Safeguarding Policy which outlines our commitment to safeguarding learners while participating in learning programs with Everything Apprenticeships (EA).
-The Policy underscores our commitment to collaborate with all parties to uphold the highest standards of safeguarding practices throughout the learning journey.
-It articulates the proactive measures EA will implement, alongside the expectations placed on all individuals to ensure compliance with safeguarding principles and regulations.
+Everything Apprenticeships (EA), is committed to safeguarding all learners while they participate in learning programs.
+This document outlines EA’s commitment to collaborate with all parties to uphold the highest standards of safeguarding practices throughout the learning journey.
+It articulates the proactive measures we will implement, alongside the expectations placed on all individuals to ensure compliance with safeguarding principles and regulations.

 • Teach learners how to keep safe and recognise behaviour that is unacceptable.